rlannon/SINx86/doc/Arrays.md

 * the array is a subtype of `ptr`; if a length is given, it will be ignored by the compiler (the programmer shall be notified this is the behavior by the compiler in a compiler note)
 * the array is marked as `dynamic`; a length indicates how much initial memory should be reserved for the array, (possibly) preventing some of the overhead associated with reallocations.
 Note that if a length is not given, the array will not have elements and the runtime bounds checks will prevent the array from being accessed

-### Array Internals

-Arrays are always structured with the 32-bit length followed immediately by the array's elements, starting at 0.
-Where each of these elements are placed in memory depends on where the array is allocated.
+Finally, arrays are always structured with the 32-bit length followed immediately by the array's elements, starting at 0.
+Regardless of where they are allocated, the length is at the lowest memory address and the final element is at the highest.

-* In automatic arrays, the array is structured according to stack allocation rules of all other data types.
-The length is located at the highest memory address, and array elements, starting from 0, are written to lower addresses
-* In static and dynamic memory, it is the opposite; the length is stored at the lowest memory address, and array elements, again starting from 0, are written to subsequent (higher) memory addresses